 Finally, we emphasize that the goal of this paper is to offer a new perspective and a methodological framework for understanding the convergence of Q-learning.
-The proposed framework is not intended to replace existing analyses based on Bellman contractions or stochastic approximation, nor does it claim uniformly improved sample complexity across all problem instances.
-Rather, the direct-switching viewpoint complements existing analyses by identifying the intrinsic switched drift and by exposing when the direct JSR rate is sharper than comparison-based rates.
+The proposed framework is not intended to replace existing analyses based on Bellman contractions or stochastic approximation, nor does it claim uniformly improved finite-time error bounds across all problem instances.